alexbajzat/CMS-ISS/README.md

 ## Installing local database
-  Open XAMP create database 'conference_manager'.  return Open the console, paste the content of the **create_db.txt** file, and click run.
+  Open XAMP create database 'conference_manager'.  <br>
+  Open the console, paste the content of the **create_db.txt** file, and click run.